PAXECT-Interface/open-agentic/README.md

 ## Overview

-Open Agentic 2.0 is a compact framework for **verifiable agent execution**.
+PAXECT Open Agentic 2.0 is a compact framework for **verifiable agent execution**.

 Every action is recorded in an append-only **cryptographic audit chain** (SHA-256 or HMAC), making each run **tamper-evident, reproducible, and auditable**.